 The Platform Feeder will attract a high number of birds large and little and is basically a tray.
 This type of bird feeder will even give the unobstructed view of the fowl.
-The versatility of stage feeders is one reason they bring such a big variety of fowl.
+The versatility of stage feeders is one reason they bring such a big variety of birds.
 They hang from a tree or can be put on or close to the ground, placed on a pole.
 Actually, they can also be set under another feeder to catch the seed that was falling.
 On the list of birds you'll be able to attract with a platform feeder are cardinals, titmice, juncos, jays, towhees, chickadees, native sparrows, and doves.

 Suet is a wonderful addition to your bird feeding regime.
 Suet has a high fat content which is both delicious and nutritious to fowl and contains energy abundant nutrients.
 Suet feeders are wire cages into which a suet cake is slipped.
 Squirrels and other critters enjoy suet too so you may want to include a baffle to discourage the squirrels.
 There are squirrel proof suet feeders that have an extra cage round the suet feeder.
 Suet might also be fed in a feeder with the opening in the bottom.
 Most birds will eat upside down but squirrels and starlings won't.
 Squirrels will not eat suet that contains pepper but will be eaten by birds.